gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 <a name='Tensorflow'></a>

-"if a human expert couldn’t use the data to solve the problem manually, a computer probably won’t be able to either.
+"If a human expert couldn’t use the data to solve the problem manually, a computer probably won’t be able to either.
 Instead, focus on problems where a human could solve the problem, but where it would be great if a computer could solve it much more quickly."

 ### Tensorflow in a Nutshell: a Reading

 <a name='summary'></a>